ruanweiming/chrome-mac-enable-manifest-v2/README.en.md

-# Chrome Manifest V2 Extension Enabler for macOS
+# Bypass Manifest V2 restrictions in Chrome 138+ on macOS

 This project addresses the issue of disabled Manifest V2 Chrome extensions on macOS due to deprecated support.